Melissa Hale-Spencer got her first reporting job at her parents’ Adirondack weekly newspaper, The Lake Placid News, in 1975.

-She is the paper’s editor and four times has been named to the Golden Dozen for superior editorial writing by the International Society of Weekly Newspaper Editors and once won the Golden Quill.
+She is the paper’s editor and seven times has been named to the Golden Dozen for superior editorial writing by the International Society of Weekly Newspaper Editors and once won the Golden Quill.

 Hale-Spencer is married to Gary Spencer, spokesman for the state’s Court of Appeals.
 They have two children, Magdalena and Saranac.
-Both are alumnae of Cornell University: Saranac, a philosophy major, is a reporter for The Legal Intelligencer in Philadelphia; Magdalena, with degrees in law and veterinary medicine, is an intellectual properties lawyer in Manhattan.
+Both are alumnae of Cornell University: Saranac, a philosophy major, is a reporter for The News Journal in Wilmington, Delaware; Magdalena, with degrees in law and veterinary medicine, is an intellectual properties lawyer in Manhattan.